If you’re looking for easy ways to relieve stress so you can sleep, I’ve got 4 solutions you’ll love.

 That’s because sleep patterns change as we age.
 And those changes can disrupt us from getting a good night’s sleep.

-Normal sleep cycles change with aging.
+Normal sleep cycles change with age.

 Sleep patterns change with aging, preventing older adults from getting the required amount of sleep they need to feel refreshed upon arising.